neo22s/kohana-cron/README.md

 		// 'pagination' => MODPATH.'pagination', // Paging of results
 		// 'userguide'  => MODPATH.'userguide',  // User guide and API documentation
 	));

-Step 3: Make sure the settings in `config/cron.php` are correct for your environment.
-If not, copy the file to `application/config/cron.php` and change the values accordingly.

 ## Usage